ifreddyrondon/Twitter-Backbone-Client/README.md

 ## What i need to run the app?
   1. You must have installed node.js
   2. Getting Set Up on Twitter
-    Utilize the Twitter API, go to https://dev.twitter.com/apps and set up authorization for our client.
+    Utilize the Twitter API, go to https://dev.twitter.com/apps and set up authorization for the client.
   3. Edit connectToTwitter.js file and set your data for
         consumer_key:         '...'
       , consumer_secret:      '...'